braze-inc/braze-docs/_docs/_hidden/wip_partnerships/partnership_template.md

 ## Use cases

 The following use cases exemplify just a few of the ways you can leverage Extole's integration with Braze.
 Work with your implementation and customer success managers to develop an option that fits your company's specific needs.
 - Turn every customer into an advocate by including their unique share link in all Braze communications.
-A personal share link is how an advocate shares your brand with their friends, family, and followers.
-These Extole-generated links also attribute activity from an advocate's network back to the advocate.
-Include a customer's personal link in any communications you have with them so that they're just a copy-and-paste away from continuing to share your brand.
-- Make opting in to receive marketing communications in Extole-powered programs more meaningful for customers by triggering a personalized welcome campaign.
+- Continue the conversation with site visitors by triggering a personalized welcome campaign when they opt in to receive marketing communications in Extole-powered programs.
 - Promote further engagement by triggering a product recommendations campaign when an advocate shares a specific product with a friend.
 - Thank advocates for bringing you new, high-quality customers by triggering a surprise and delight campaign when they have driven five or more referrals.
-- When a customer converts, capitalize on the excitement by triggering a refer-a-friend email, push, or SMS campaign.
+- Trigger a refer-a-friend email, push, or SMS campaign during any moment of customer delight, such as a purchase or positive experience with your brand.

 ## Integration